Sagi Melamed: Career

 Melamed, a 4th Dan black belt, has studied Shotokan karate since 1989, training under Sensei Serge Chouraqui (9th Dan).

-In 2003 he founded the Shotokan Karate Club at Hoshaya, where he lives, and served as its chief instructor until 2013.
+In 2003 he founded the Shotokan Karate Club at Hoshaya, where he lives, and was its chief instructor until 2013.
 He is a member of the Board of Directors of Budo For Peace, which uses martial arts as a way to bring together Jews and Arabs and to break down stereotypes.